List of JVM languages

-This list of JVM Languages comprises notable computer programming languages that are used to produce computer software that runs on the Java virtual machine (JVM).
-Some of these languages are interpreted by a Java program, and some are compiled to Java bytecode and JIT-compiled during execution as regular Java programs to improve performance.
+This list of JVM languages comprises notable computer programming languages that are used to produce computer software that runs on the Java virtual machine (JVM).
+Some of these languages are interpreted by a Java program, and some are compiled to Java bytecode and just-in-time (JIT) compiled during execution as regular Java programs to improve performance.

-The JVM was initially designed to support only the programming language Java.
-However, as time passed, even more languages were adapted or designed to run on the Java platform.
+The JVM was initially designed to support only the language Java.
+However, over time, additional languages were adapted or designed to run on the Java platform.